All Episodes

 The president's made a great pick here.

-Chuck Schumer, we need to give him his full-time 24-7 cable service called the all Schumer service, or ass.
+Chuck Schumer, we need to give him his full-time 24-7 cable service called the All-Schumer Service or ass.

 Let Ted Kennedy, the swimmer, come up for air and say what he wants to say.

-Let them sit.
+Let them sit, do all.

 I'm telling you, this is exactly what we want.